- Repair Windows 10 startup problems using the Bootrec tool from the recovery environment.

 Repair Master Boot Record on Windows 10

-To fix MBR problems on a computer running Windows 10, use these steps:
+To fix MBR problems on a computer running Windows 10, follow these steps:

 Quick tip: The process to change the settings for the Basic Input Output System (BIOS) or Unified Extensible Firmware Interface (UEFI) usually requires pressing one of the function keys (F1, F2, F3, F10, or F12), the “ESC” or “Delete” key.
-However, the process is usually different per manufacturer and device model.
-Check your manufacturer’s support website for more specific instructions.
+However, the process usually varies by manufacturer and device model.
+Check your manufacturer’s support website for more specific instructions. -

-5. Click the “Repair your computer” button from the lower-left corner.
+Click the “Repair your computer” button in the lower-left corner.

-Use the “FixMbr” option when you need to repair Master Boot Record corruption problems or when you need to clean the code from the MBR.
+Use the “FixMbr” option when you need to repair Master Boot Record corruption or clean the code from the MBR.
 This command will not overwrite the existing partition table in the hard drive:

 Bootrec /fixMbr